Notification of Gas Pass-Through Charges Change

 What are Pass-Through Charges?

-Pass-Through charges are relevant third-party costs, charges, taxes, duties, levies, tariffs or any government-imposed charges, which relate to the supply and distribution of electricity to a building including, but not limited to, Distribution Use of Systems (DUoS) and Transmission Use of Systems (TUoS) charges and VAT.
+Pass-Through charges are relevant third-party costs, charges, taxes, duties, levies, tariffs or any government-imposed charges, which relate to the supply and distribution of energy to a building including, but not limited to, Distribution Use of Systems (DUoS) and Transmission Use of Systems (TUoS) charges and VAT.

-Pass-Through charges are used to pay for common services for all gas consumers and these charges are subject to approval from the Regulator.
+Pass-Through charges are used to pay for common services for all gas consumers and these charges are subject to approval from the Energy Regulator.
 The changes in these charges apply to all suppliers equally.

 Gas Networks Ireland (“GNI”) Distribution Tariffs for gas year 2022/2023